The Island-Hopping Tour, an Insider Guide to Croatia

 The Croatian Islands are considered by many the jewels of the Adriatic Sea.
 The picturesque cities and historical towns are some of the main reasons why Croatia sees many tourists during the summer holidays.

-The city of Split – the starting point of the gulet cruise
+City of Split – the starting point

 The cities of Split, Šibenik, and Dubrovnik are the main boat ports in the Dalmatian Region.
 Those cities are the starting point of many Island-Hopping Tours in Croatia.